 The reality is: No one wants to read a boring and expansive document on systems requirements.

-People are more likely to look at a picture then read a 200-page tree killer.
+People are more likely to look at a picture than read a 200-page tree killer.

 I’ve found by using visual communication to define and describe the requirement, teams are more engaged and they understand each other better.
 Even though the user story example was drawn on an index card, I still use Agile software tools to build my product backlog visually.